DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 no matter how liberal our immigration reforms,

-then repatriation should be planned to follow any term of imprisonment
+then repatriation should follow any term of imprisonment

 in the USA.